Things to Do in Mullingar: The Westmeath Wonder You Need to Explore

 Discover the best things to do in Mullingar, from royal heritage sites to stunning lakes and local haunts where Niall Horan once roamed.
 Your ultimate local's guide to this Westmeath gem.

 Mullingar sits proudly in County Westmeath, one of Leinster's most historically significant towns.
-Unlike many neighbors, Mullingar boasts royal connections dating back to 1207 when King John of England ordered a royal castle built here, establishing it as an administrative center that outranked nearby settlements.
+Unlike many neighbours, Mullingar boasts royal connections dating back to 1207 when King John of England ordered a royal castle built here, establishing it as an administrative center and market town.

-This royal favor shaped the town's development, giving it wider streets and grander buildings than you'll find in comparable Leinster towns.
+This royal favor shaped the town's development, giving it wider streets and grander buildings than comparable Leinster towns.

-The town's name "Mullingar" derives from the Irish "An Muileann gCearr," meaning "the left-handed mill" – referring to an unusual mill that once operated here with its wheel turning in the opposite direction to most mills in Leinster.
+The town's name, "Mullingar," derives from the Irish "An Muileann gCearr," meaning "the left-handed mill."
+This refers to an unusual mill that once operated here, with its wheel turning in the opposite direction to most mills in Leinster.
 This peculiarity became a navigational landmark for travelers in medieval times.

 Mullingar Attractions